-In the second part of the first decade of the 2000s, I felt very dissatisfied with the current status of architecture, which had reached a peak of extreme formalism far beyond the premises of postmodernist and deconstructivist trends, which dominated the architectural debate over the last decades of the past century.
-With the definitive capillary diffusion of CAD technologies, since the early 2000s or shortly before, new formal possibilities offered by alternative geometries and new modes of digital representation offered architects the possibility to easily break any tie between architecture and the physical environment.
-Architects’ souls often lost themselves roaming freely across the unlimited horizons of the newly discovered digital realm.
+During the first decade of the 2000s, I grew dissatisfied with the state of architecture, which had become overly focused on form, taking to the extremes the principles of postmodernism and deconstructivism that had shaped the architectural discourse in the previous century.
+With the definitive capillary diffusion of CAD technologies, since the early 2000s, or shortly before, new formal possibilities offered by alternative geometries and new modes of digital expression offered architects the possibility to easily break any tie between architecture and the physical environment.
+The souls of architects often got lost as they freely roamed the unlimited digital horizons.
 Editors of specialized magazines and books didn’t miss the opportunity to ride this new wave of digital expressionism in architecture, which had its worldwide celebration at the 9th International Architecture Exhibition in Venice, Italy, 2004.[1]
-As time passed by, and as the recent technological news and curiosity were metabolized, I began to wonder about the increasing gap between concrete and abstract values of architecture.
-As a consequence of the growing gap, I lost any confidence into ‘specialized’ architectural magazines, journals, books, or exhibitions; all of a sudden, I decided to cancel my subscriptions to over a dozen of architectural magazines and journals, and I began to turn my attention to more concrete and global issues and, despite my profession, I began to distance myself from architecture as my ultimate and specific domain of knowledge.
-A new awareness which, far from being a personal feeling, I formalized as a turn from space to place at an interdisciplinary conference held in Oxford, UK, in 2014, a decade after the aforementioned international exposition in Venice (see the paper From Space to Place: A Necessary Paradigm Shift in Architecture as a Way to Handle the Increasing Complexity and Connectivity of Real-World Systems).
+As I absorbed the recent technological news and curiosity, I started to wonder about the growing gap between concrete and abstract values in architecture.
+The growing gap led me to lose confidence in specialized architectural magazines, journals, books, and exhibitions.
+I cancelled my subscriptions to over a dozen architectural magazines and journals and shifted my focus to more concrete and global issues.
+Despite being an architect, I began to distance myself from architecture as my primary domain of expertise.
+In 2014, far from being merely a personal feeling, I formalized this new awareness as a turn from space to place at an interdisciplinary conference in Oxford, UK, a decade after the international exposition held in Venice (see the paper From Space to Place: A Necessary Paradigm Shift in Architecture as a Way to Handle the Increasing Complexity and Connectivity of Real-World Systems).

-In those years, parallel to the journeys of architects in virtual and mental spaces, there was a growing number of professionals who (re)discovered the concrete place of architecture and, with it, the complex reality of phenomena determined by physicochemical, biological, and ecological processes, in addition to the more traditional worries about social and symbolic processes (all of the architectural -isms belong to the domain of abstract, intellectual or symbolic processes, in the end).
-In that paper, I sustained that, for architects especially, it was the new overall ecological sensibility that facilitated, or is facilitating — the process is still in progress, actually — a return (from the abstractness implicit with space) to the concreteness of place.
-As a first step, my turn back to place began by reading books about sustainable architecture, green architecture, passive architecture, ecological architecture and the likes.
-In the beginning, a malicious doubt pervaded my mind after decades of postmodernism, deconstructivism and the multitude of -isms that tried to capture the impact of digital technologies on architecture, in the two decades across the year 2000: Was this new wave of architectural environmentalism or ecologism, behind the so-called ‘sustainable architecture’, just another temporary trend for architects and the building sector?[2]
-I couldn’t find any kind of enlightenment within the domain of architecture or the building sector (you cannot ask grocers if the fruit they sell is tasty), therefore, I had to step out of those familiar domains, and reflect about the meaning of this new wave of ecologism or environmentalism at large, and find their connections with architecture, going beyond its traditional social and symbolic values.
-That’s how my current journey in-between the concreteness of place and the abstractness of space began.
-At that time, it was a difficult choice for me, given that this change of perspective would have probably affected my way to design; however, I couldn’t neglect what I perceived as a patent truth: at that time it was clear to me that environmental awareness had to draw ‘a proper epistemological line of demarcation for disciplines like architecture and urban planning’, to use the words of Professor Nicola Emery.[3]
-Now, the question was rather complicated for me: how could I get orientated in the exterminated and unfamiliar world of environmental and ecological issues and find the basic connections, cultural and philosophical other than scientific, between this new sensibility towards nature, architecture and planning?
-That was an unknown universe for me: how do you orient yourself in a territory or place that you do not know?
-You need a map.
-And that’s what I’ve done: I drew a basic map of facts and happenings to inquire into the concept of sustainability.
+During those years, while architects explored virtual worlds and spaces, a growing number of professionals refocused on the physical context of architecture, acknowledging the complex environmental reality shaped by physicochemical, biological, and ecological processes, in addition to the traditional concerns about social and symbolic processes (all architectural -isms ultimately belong to the realm of abstract, intellectual, or symbolic processes through which architects try to comply with the reality of facts).
+In that paper, I argued that a new ecological awareness, particularly among architects, has facilitated a shift from the abstractness of space back to the concreteness of place – a process that is still ongoing.
+To begin my journey on the planet-sustainability, I started by reading books on sustainable architecture, green architecture, passive architecture, ecological architecture, and similar topics.
+Initially, I was plagued by doubts about the legitimacy of the new wave of architectural environmentalism, which emerged in the early 2000s, particularly in the context of ‘sustainable architecture’.
+After decades of postmodernism, deconstructivism, and various other -isms that attempted to capture the impact of digital technologies on architecture, I wondered if this new thread was merely a fleeting fad for architects and the building sector.
+Unable to find answers within the architecture and building domains (you cannot ask grocers if the fruit they sell is tasty), I had to venture beyond and explore the broader implications of environmentalism and ecologism.
+This led me to reflect on the connections between these concepts and architecture, moving beyond traditional sociocultural and symbolic values centered on the human agency.
+Thus, my current journey began, navigating the concrete aspects of place and the abstractness of space.
+At the time, this shift in perspective was a difficult choice, as it would likely influence my design approach.
+However, I couldn’t ignore what I perceived as a patent truth: it was clear to me that environmental awareness had to draw ‘a proper epistemological line of demarcation for disciplines like architecture and urban planning’, to use the words of Professor Nicola Emery.[3]
+The question then became: how could I navigate the unfamiliar terrain of environmental and ecological issues and uncover the fundamental connections – cultural, philosophical, and scientific – between this new appreciation for nature, architecture, and planning?
+That was an unknown universe for me: How do you orient yourself in a territory or place that you do not know?
+You likely need a guide or map, so I created it–a basic map of facts and events to investigate the concept of sustainability.

 Here you can download the vectorial map.pdf that you see as the Featured Image of this article.
-By clicking on the icons or texts of the map you will be redirected to the websites that host the original documents, reports, papers, charts, histories or Institutions that contributed to shaping our current vision regarding the relation between man and nature.
-Active links to official documents, reports, papers, declarations, charters, Institutions, events etc. can also be found in the section just below here.
+Clicking on the map’s icons or text will redirect you to the websites hosting the original documents, reports, papers, charts, histories, or institutions that have contributed to shape our current understanding of the relationship between humans and nature.
+Active links to official documents, reports, papers, declarations, charters, Institutions, events etc. can also be found in the section below.

 What follows is the text I wrote in 2011, the time I made that map, to illustrate the reasons for it.

 Nowadays everything has to be green and sustainable.
 Things that are neither green nor sustainable, can become green and sustainable by means of conscious or unconscious green-washing operations.
-The great deal of information that we can get every day from traditional media like books, television, newspapers, magazines and the even greater amount of information that we can get from digital media, make our way to get oriented between the many folds of environmental or ecological thinking, very difficult, notably because green messages are sometimes contrasting, if not misleading or false, and rarely supported by accurate or scientific reasoning based on official sources.
-The speed of information, which is a typical trait of our contemporary society, coupled to the plain adoption of immediate information that we can get from generic internet searches (where web-pages are indexed on the base of algorithms that follow market logic) result in a superficial attitude increasing confusion and uncertainties in dealing with such a ticklish argument — the human relation to the physical environment.
+The vast amount of information from traditional media like books, television, newspapers, and magazines combined with the even greater amount of information that we can get from digital media make our way to get oriented between the many folds of environmental or ecological thinking very difficult, especially since green messages are often contradictory, if not misleading or false, and rarely supported by accurate scientific reasoning based on official sources.
+The speed of information, which is a typical trait of our contemporary society, coupled with the plain adoption of immediate information that we can get from generic internet searches (where web-pages are indexed on the basis of algorithms that follow market logic) often results in a superficial attitude increasing confusion and uncertainties in dealing with such a ticklish argument — the human relation to the physical environment.
 People involved in the production of culture, have the responsibility to pursue their research as thoroughly as possible to avoid inaccuracies and incongruities.
-Mapping the place of sustainability is a possible way to illustrate a green universe yet to be discovered; it’s a kind of astronomical map trying to define relations and connections between some epochal events that gave birth to institutions, lines of thought, scientific and official documents, whose purpose was to redefine the relation between man and nature, hence to redefine the sense of our dwelling on the Planet Earth.
+Mapping the place of sustainability is a possible way to illustrate a green universe yet to be discovered; it’s a kind of astronomical map that defines the relations and connections between some epochal events that gave birth to institutions, lines of thought, scientific and official documents, all of which aimed to redefine humanity’s relationship with nature and our sense of dwelling on Planet Earth.

-Like any map, this is just a faint image of reality; nonetheless, it gave me the confidence to explore a new world — a new domain of knowledge concerning the profound connection between man and nature — without getting lost.
+Like any map, this is just a faint image of reality; nonetheless, it gave me the confidence to explore a new world — a new domain of knowledge concerning the profound connection between humans and nature — without getting lost.
 I conceived its basic structure after reading the book ‘Nature’s Economy’, written by Donald Worster, a distinguished American Professor specialized in the history of ecological ideas.[4]
-In a more or less arbitrary way, I considered the year 1945 as the starting point, when nuclear bombs determined the end of the Second World War; and I put the central focus around the end of the ‘60s and early ‘70s, when mankind, for the very first time, had the opportunity to see the Planet Earth as a whole, from the distance and the outside — thus, the period I cover with the map is what Worster defined ‘The Age of Ecology’.[5]
-Regrettably, for the sake of simplicity and communicative intent regarding the overall readability of the map and its scope, I had to exclude some important layers, which, at first, I wanted to include: I’m speaking of those literary, philosophical, ethical and scientific works especially, which contributed to develop the proper milieu to support the related cases for environmentalism and sustainability as we know them today (I refer to the works of Gilbert White, Charles Darwin, Henry David Thoreau, John Ruskin, Ernst Haeckel, Alfred N. Whitehead, Arthur G. Tansley, William M. Wheeler, Aldo Leopold, Rachel Carson, Eugene Odum, Barry Commoner, Jeremy Rifkin, Hans Jonas, Michel Serres and many others, many of whom are the extended subject of the aforementioned book by D. Worster); I’m also speaking of other events or institutions that played some role in the environmental debate, but I couldn’t include them without undermining the immediacy and readability of the map.
-Despite those limits, I began to consider that map as an inclusive and open map, where many layers could be added and overlap the underlying structure, maybe modifying the disposition of its parts to allow room for other parts – events or entities – but maintaining its main focuses and fundamental connections or creating new ones (like an organism whose degree of complexity can grow through time).[6]
+Somewhat arbitrarily, I chose 1945 as a starting point, the year when nuclear bombs brought the Second World War to an end (in hindsight, this was a fortunate choice: at the time I was unaware of the Anthropocene debate, which later identified the mid-20th century as the precise beginning of a new geological epoch shaped by human activity), while I put the central focus around the end of the ‘60s and early ‘70s, when mankind, for the very first time, had the opportunity to see the Planet Earth as a whole, from the distance and the outside — thus, the period I cover with the map is what Worster defined ‘The Age of Ecology’.[5]
+Regrettably, for the sake of simplicity and communicative intent regarding the general readability of the map and its scope, I had to exclude some important layers, which, at first, I wanted to include: I’m speaking of those literary, philosophical, ethical, and scientific works that especially contributed to develop the proper milieu to support the related cases for environmentalism and sustainability, as we know them now (I refer to the works of Gilbert White, Charles Darwin, Henry David Thoreau, John Ruskin, Ernst Haeckel, Alfred N. Whitehead, Arthur G. Tansley, William M. Wheeler, Aldo Leopold, Rachel Carson, Eugene Odum, Barry Commoner, Jeremy Rifkin, Hans Jonas, Michel Serres and many others, many of whom are the extended subject of the aforementioned book by D. Worster); I’m also speaking of other events or institutions that played some role in the environmental debate, but I couldn’t include without undermining the immediacy and readability of the map.
+Despite those limits, I began to consider that map as an inclusive and open map, where many layers could be added and overlap the underlying structure, maybe modifying the disposition of its parts to allow room for other parts – events or entities – but maintaining its main focuses and the fundamental connections, and creating new ones (like an organism whose degree of complexity can grow through time).[6]

 Dates, Places, Events, and Useful Links